-The hospital is situated in Victoria Street, Darlinghurst.
-There are 347 beds, a Casualty Department and a large Out-Patients' Department.
-The hospital is managed by the Sisters of Charity, mindful of the counsel of their Foundress, Mary Augustine Aikenhead, when sending the little band of five Sisters to Australia in 1838: "Spare no pains to render the institution subservient to the broad principles of Christian charity, which knows in its objects no distinction of creed or colour, and measures the claims of the afflicted only by the degree of their sufferings or danger."
-The Clinical School was founded in 1923, and is under the direction of a Board of Medical Studies.
+St. Vincent's Hospital, founded originally at Tarmons, Potts Point in 1857, was established on its present site in Victoria Street, Darlinghurst, in 1870, with accommodation for 70 patients.
+The Hospital is under the care of the Sisters of Charity who, mindful of the counsel of their Foundress, Mother Mary Augustine Aikenhead, when sending the little band of five sisters to Australia in 1839, "Spare no pains to render the Institution subservient to the broad principles of Christian Charity, which knows, in its objects, no distinction of creed or colour, and measures the claims of the afflicted only by the degree of their sufferings or danger".